Campers can do what they want??

-New in 2016!
-This group is for 5-6 year olds who haven’t been to Camp before and are not quite ready for the freedom and excitement that Camp Hi-Ho offers.
+Junior High-Ho is an optional group consisting only of 5-6 year olds who haven’t been to Camp before and are not quite ready for the complete freedom that Hi-Ho offers.
 Junior High-Ho is has a lower camper to staff ratio (about 8:1) and the campers stick with their counselor all day.
 We encourage all returning campers to choose the Blue Group, and not Junior High-Ho.
 This group is guided by a trained, dedicated counselor who will lead the group from activity to activity.
-This will give those campers who need extra assurance and encouragement an opportunity to experience all that Camp Hi-Ho has to offer, but with more structure and supervision.
+This will give those campers who need extra assurance and encouragement an opportunity to experience the excitement Camp Hi-Ho has to offer, but with more structure and supervision.

 [5-6 year olds] This is our youngest and most supervised group (aside from Junior High-Ho).
 “Blue Groupers” enjoy every activity at camp, so don’t worry, your camper will be able to participate in anything he/she is willing to try.
 We keep our ratios low (approximately 8:1 – 10:1) to ensure these campers are having fun at camp.
 This group is also good for first-timers who want to jump into the camp experience and hit the ground running.

 [7-8 year olds] Always our most rambunctious group, Red Group campers are the life of the party.
 It might be their sense of entitlement after coming to Hi-Ho previous years, or the age they possess, but whatever “it” is, these kids are ready for a nap come 3:15pm (and so are we)!